 I’ve played the game the way it was meant to be played, with adolescent joy, and have been paid well for playing this kid’s game I love so much.
 I’ve put up numbers good enough to have played my entire career for the same team, a rarity in this modern era, and I’m thankful each and every day I take the field, which isn’t as often as it once was, even with the Designated Hitter rule.

 But hey, it’s time.
 I’ve got on my catcher’s gear and I can hear the crowd outside the clubhouse, through the tunnel that leads to the dugout . . .

 A resident of Northville, J. Conrad Guest is the author of January’s Paradigm, first published in 1998 by Minerva Press.
-His short fiction, non-fiction and sports writing can be found at a number of Web sites and in print publications.
+His short fiction, non-fiction, and sports writing can be found on a number of Web sites and in print publications.